ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://learn.microsoft.com/en-us/azure/ai-services/language-service/language-detection/overview

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your development is planning on setting up a bot instance with the use of the Azure Bot service.
+Q-058: Your development is planning on setting up a bot instance with the use of the Azure Bot service.
 Can the team communicate with the bot via Microsoft teams?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation : There are many ways to communicate with the bot.
 One of them is via Microsoft Teams For more information on connecting via Microsoft Teams, one can visit the URL